GeorgePetroulakis/Website/README.md

 This website uses the framework django.
 The website was developed with python, javascript, and html+css.
-This website has not been made public yet and is still being worked on.
+This website has not been made public yet and is still in the process of being finished.

 I designed this website as a comprehensive social networking platform that allows users to create profiles, connect with friends, and share content seamlessly.